Abdul-AA/Drug-Sentiment-Analysis/README.md

 Currently, the insights might be biased as they are obtained from a single source.
 Acquiring data from multiple sources would provide a more representative sample and, in turn, more robust insights.

-## Access the Dashboard
+## Access the Dashboards
-You can interact with the dashboard using the following link: [Which Issues and Sentiments Dominate Birth Control Drug Discussions](https://public.tableau.com/views/WhichIssuesandSentimentsDominateBirthControlDrugDiscussions/Overview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+You can interact with the dashboards using the following link: [Which Issues and Sentiments Dominate Birth Control Drug Discussions](https://public.tableau.com/views/WhichIssuesandSentimentsDominateBirthControlDrugDiscussions/Overview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).